Pole Barn vs. Barndominium: What’s the Difference?

 What criteria should you use to determine which type of structure to build?

 First, consider your purpose.
 If you plan on building a house, or a workshop with a living space, then a barndominium might work for you.
-On the other hand, if your purpose includes a workshop space and a place for animals, a pole barn might be more practical.
+On the other hand, if your purpose includes a workshop space and a place for animals, a pole barn with small living quarters might be more practical.

-Second, consider your budget.
+Second, consider your budget, construction costs, and labor costs.
 Since barndominiums are more expensive to build than a pole barn, think about building a pole barn if your budget doesn’t quite cover a barndominium.
 While pole barns are normally used for farm animals, you could create a second story to build your home.
+If you are curious about typical barndominium costs, check out this article.

-While money is a resource, that’s not going to serve you when maintaining your structure.
-When you build a pole barn, it requires more maintenance to keep it in good condition.
+While money is a resource, that’s not going to serve you when maintaining your structure. when it comes to pole barn homes, they requiree more maintenance to keep them in good condition.
 A barndominium requires much less maintenance, so if you don’t have decent “fix-it” skills, that might be a better choice for you.

 Contact Keystone Construction to Get a Quote